 Students shall not possess cell phones, PDAs, iPods, MP3 players, video equipment, cameras, gaming devices, and electronic devices during the instructional day at school or school-related events.
 Subject to the Search and Seizure Practices and Procedures, the possession of such electronic devices during those restricted times constitutes the consent to search for and confiscate the device(s) by school personnel.
-Confiscated devices will only be returned to parents.
+Confiscated devices may be returned at the end of the school day after the first offense.
+A parent is required to claim confiscated items for second time offenses.
+If a parent provides a cell phone for security reasons, phones must be stored in the student's lockers or book bags in the off-position during the entire school day.
+Phones may also be given to teachers during the school day.
+Students are not permitted to carry phones on their person during the school day.